Conducting Background Checks with OSINT

 The benefits of undertaking background checks with OSINT

-Additional layers of information should always be welcomed when screening high-risk employees and prospective partners.
+Additional layers of information are always advisable when screening high-risk employees and prospective partners.

 That’s exactly what OSINT provides, as well as a number of other benefits within the context of background checks.
-This includes:
+These include:

 In simple terms, intelligence extracted from OSD enables organisations to make better hiring and partnership decisions.
 This amounts to more than satisfying regulations — it also helps businesses strike mutually beneficial and trustworthy partnerships.